KennethEnevoldsen/swift-python-cookiecutter/README.md

 This also means that you do not need to install an extra dependency.

+## Example project using this template

+- [The Scandinavian Embedding Benchmark](https://github.com/KennethEnevoldsen/Scandinavian-Embedding-Benchmark): A benchmark for evaluating embeddings for Scandinavian languages.
+- [DaCy](https://github.com/centre-for-humanities-computing/DaCy): A spaCy pipeline for Danish NLP.

 ## Authors
 - Kenneth Enevoldsen
 - Martin Bernstorff